MicrosoftDocs/azure-docs/articles/synapse-analytics/backuprestore/restore-sql-pool.md

 4. Select either **Automatic Restore Points** or **User-Defined Restore Points**.

 If the SQL pool doesn't have any automatic restore points, wait a few hours or create a user defined restore point before restoring.
-For User-Defined Restore Points, select an existing one or create a new one.

 If you want to perform a geo-restore, select the Workspace and SQL pool that you want to recover.